paulmjensen/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

-    A method is a function on an object, while a function is simply reusable code anywhere in your codebase.
+    A method is a function on an object, while a function is simply reusable code anywhere in your program.

 3. What is closure?

-    Enclosing a function within its local scope with references to the global scope.
+    Enclosing a function within its local scope with the potential to reference all 'higher' scopes all the way to the global scope.

 4. Describe the four rules of the 'this' keyword.

-    Window Binding -- when in global scope, "this" will refer to the entire Javascipt language and global object.
+    Window Binding -- when in global scope, "this" will refer to the entire window/console object.
     Implicit Binding -- This is the 'whatever is left of the dot' rule.
+Using a method on an object, 'this' will refer to that object.
-    New Binding -- This is OOP.
-A new object gets created.
+    New Binding -- Constructor function/'new' keyword rule. 'this' keyword will refer to the new instance of the object being created.
     Explicit Binding -- Explicitly using .apply , .call , or .bind.

 5. Why do we need super() in an extended class?

     In order to inherit all of the props and methods of the parent class.
+Extends keyword takes care of binding, and super() takes care of inheritance.

 ## Project Set up